 - Permits (registration fees), national park entry fees

 If you are trying to budget then take a look at my treks and tours in Nepal page to get a look at what some companies charge.
-Then take a look at the breakdown of what a trek to Everest Base Camp costs.
-For other treks read the costs of National park entry fees and trekking permit fees in Nepal.
+Then take a look at the breakdown of what a trek costs in Nepal and for a specific trek read the breakdown of what a trek to Everest Base Camp costs.
+It also helps to read the costs of National park entry fees and trekking permit fees in Nepal.
 Finally do remember that hiring a local fully qualified guide will be cheaper than a large international company but is a bit more time consuming.
 Feel free to contact me for the details of the guide I use, or for my Nepal planning service or for all the DIY details my first time trekking in Nepal guidebook.

 Reasonably, is a good answer.
 You'll certainly need to factor in things like age, time of year and the duration of the trek to narrow this one down.